 The main gun of the destroyer is easy to break.
 I broke some of them while my making.
 I substitute it in a brass line.
 I feel slightly big when it is 0.5mm though it is too thin when it is 0.3mm.
 Unfortunately, because there is not 0.4mm at hand, I used 0.5mm, it is hard that plug into the base.
-Because I need a variety of size in a surprising timing, it looks better having 0.4mm lines.
+Because I need a variety of sizes in surprising timing, it looks better having 0.4mm lines.

 Ohhhh!
 A brass pipe of 0.4mm had been bought before.
 Though I made the stock list of metal parts, it was slightly late if I noticed.
 I don’t want to handle this sensitive work anymore.
-I’ll use it at the time of the next vessels modeling.
+I’ll use it at the time of the next vessel modeling.

-It’s slightly regrettable, I changed the barrel of 50 caliber 12.7cm, single turret to a brass pipe.
+It’s slightly regrettable, I changed the barrel of 50 calibers 12.7cm, single turret to a brass pipe.
 To mix with the thickness of the brass stick, it was seen using a 0.5mm pipe this time.
 To match the thickness of the brass bar, this time I tried to use the 0.5mm pipe.
 Because they were damaged by chance, after changing it, all gates are good for a quite sharp feeling.
 I feel like understanding the person who changes it for metal parts.

 The Destroyer Nenohi is shorter than the Yukikaze (the upside one).
-Yukikaze is Fujimi kit, and I have left it since the last summer because of it’s too detailed and hard photo-etched parts for me.
+Yukikaze is a Fujimi kit, and I have left it since the last summer because of its too detailed and hard photo-etched parts for me.
 It came out when I look for the etched parts of the handrail.
 It had been completely forgotten.
 If I’m in the mood, I tried the photo-etched parts.

-As with any of Creos and Tamiya acrylic paint, brush touch feeling of these paints has viscosity.
+As with any of Creos and Tamiya acrylic paint, the brush touch feeling of these paints has viscosity.
 It’s difficult to explain with words, I’m accustomed to enamel paint, I like the sense that paint gets on the surface thinly.

 As for the destroyers of the same type, constructed six ships in total; Hatsuharu, Nenohi, Wakaba, Hatsushimo, Ariake, Yugure.
 There was a problem with the recoverability of a ship and the hull strength by weight saving and heavy armament, so only 6 destroyers were completed.
 I wonder only six ships in the construction of the destroyer is too small?